-by your organisation (i.e. an age appropriate Line Manager for the ncerns are about, is not a member of staff directly employed ncy worker).
-Have you discussed this concern with the corganisation concerned?
-(If not, please contact the ion below, prior to submitting this notification)
+If the professional who these concerns are about, is not a member of staff directly employed by your organisation (i.e. an agency worker).
+Have you discussed this concern with the

+appropriate Line Manager for the organisation concerned?
+(If not, please contact the employer and complete the section below, prior to submitting this notification)

 What is their view

 Name of employer:

 Contact details:

 LADO Discussion

 Please provide relevant details

-Form Completed by: Contact details:
+Form Completed by:

+Contact details:

-Information entered on MOSAIC: YES
+Information entered on MOSAIC: YES NO

-NO